 Bair Hugger Infection Lawsuits

 A Bair Hugger is a medical device that works like a forced-air heater, which carries warm air through a hose and into a blanket used during surgery to maintain a patient's body temperature.
 The device has been proven to speed a patient's recovery time and lessen bleeding.
 However, its inventor, Dr. Scott Augustine, has claimed that it is dangerous to surgical patients being implanted with other devices like joints or artificial heart valves because the forced air may spread bacteria and germs under the surgical table, which may then be recirculated and land on a patient's exposed surgical site.
-The manufacturer has been sued on the grounds that it knew the use of the device could lead to sepsis, MRSA, and other hospital-acquired infections.
+Our Bair Hugger lawyers know that the manufacturer has been sued on the grounds that it knew the use of the device could lead to sepsis, MRSA, and other hospital-acquired infections.
 Since these infections are challenging to treat, some patients have had to have revision surgery, amputation, joint removal, and joint fusion.
 If you suffered injuries due to your use of a Bair Hugger or another defective medical device during surgery, you should consult the product liability lawyers at Moll Law Group.
 We have secured billions of dollars in settlements and verdicts for consumers nationwide.Seeking Compensation for Bair Hugger Infections

 Plaintiffs allege that the Bair Hugger system leads to an increased risk of infections in implant surgeries.
 Lawsuits have been filed alleging that the Bair Hugger is defective due to inadequate warnings and instructions.
 These generally claim that the manufacturers 3M Company and Arizant Healthcare, Inc. were negligent in failing to properly test the Bair Hugger before releasing it to the market, failing to appropriately analyze data arising out of pre-market tests, and failing to conduct enough testing and surveillance once the device was released to the market.